The summer 2024 program has been cancelled, sorry. Please check back in December 2024 regarding the summer 2025 program.

 An external reviewer, evaluating this program, wrote: "Students interested in summer research should have the SDSU REU near the top of their wish list."

-For more participant testimonials, see the survey results from 2007, 2008, 2009, 2012, 2013, 2014, 2016, 2017, 2018, 2019, (no program was run in 2020 or 2021), 2022, 2023.
+For more participant testimonials, see the survey results from 2007, 2008, 2009, 2012, 2013, 2014, 2016, 2017, 2018, 2019, 2022, 2023.
+No program was run in other years.

 If you have any questions about the program not answered by this website, please contact the program director .